arun477/mcts/readme.md

 python main.py
 ```

 The game will open in a Pygame window.
-The human player is 'O', and the AI is 'X'.
+The human player is 'O', and the Monte Carlo Tree Search is 'X'.
 Click on an empty cell to make your move.
-The AI will automatically make its move after you.
+The Monte Carlo Tree Search will automatically make its move after you.

 ## Files